WHO WE ARE

 SLVEC sponsored and participated in a host of events that commemorated the creation of the National Wilderness System in 1964.
 We honored the 50th Anniversary of the Wilderness Act by setting up booths at various community events, participating in public outreach, and organizing celebrations of art, music and poetry.
 We collaborated with federal agencies, such as the Fish and Wildlife Service, National Forests, Bureau of Land Management, and the National Park Service.

-SLVEC and Friends of Wolf Creek filed a lawsuit in June, challenging the Forest Service Record of Decision (ROD) that announced their intention to accept the Land Exchange recommended by the Village at Wolf Creek developers, Leavell McCombs Joint Venture.
-The proposed land exchange would have provided highway access to the proposed development of 1,972 housing units.
+SLVEC and Friends of Wolf Creek filed a lawsuit in June, challenging the Forest Service Record of Decision (ROD) that announced their intention to accept the amended land exchange proposed by the Village at Wolf Creek developers, Leavell McCombs Joint Venture.
+The amended land exchange would have provided highway access to the proposed developmentof 1,972 housing units.
 This high-altitude location receives an average of 428 inches of snow annually, and is an important wildlife corridor for many species, including the reintroduced Canadian Lynx.

 SLVEC completed a 10-year regional SLV Solid Waste Diversion and Recycling Plan, approved by the State of Colorado.
 This plan implemented and promoted recycling and proper trash disposal in the San Luis Valley.